Senorelegans/Geo_to_fastq/README.md

 # Geo_to_fastq
-This set of scripts will take a geo number and return the metadata info for that allowing easy use of the SRA toolkit for downloading fastqs
+This set of scripts will take a geo number and return the metadata info.
+Allowing easy use of the SRA toolkit for downloading fastqs

 Just put the geo number into the download.sh script and run